 - The school bus is late. - Conferences in the administrative or counseling offices. - Severe/inclement weather making travel hazardous. - Medical and dental appointments that cannot be scheduled at any other time.
+A doctor or medical note is required for the absence to be changed to Tardy Excused or Category Two Medical Exempt.
 The school reserves the right to verify appointments periodically.